The Connection (1973 film): Plot

-Frank Devlin is a popular newspaper columnist who is now out of work and in debt.
+Frank Devlin is a popular newspaper columnist who is now out of work and in debt, and his friend and accountant Everett Hutchneker is trying to work through the mess of his finances.
 A young man he knows through his regular poker game, Sy McGruder, approaches him through his wife, June.
-Sy was one of the robbers and now wants to sell back the jewels to the insurance company.
+Sy and others had robbed jewels from a Manhattan hotel safe, and now wants to sell them to the insurance company.
+Sy wants Devlin to serve as intermediary with the insurance company for a share of the proceeds.